Daily Discipline #192

 By Colleen Donahue

 I just accepted what he said, picked up the medication he thought might help me, and continued to work.
-Over the next several years vertigo came and went but often it was so violent that I wasn’t sure I could continue to work.
-I drive the East Coast of America as a Sales Rep and if vertigo started while driving it meant that my head was spinning and I couldn’t see straight.
+Over the next several years vertigo came and went.
+It was often so violent that I wasn’t sure I could continue to work.
+I drive the East Coast of America as a sales rep and if vertigo started while driving it meant that my head was spinning and I couldn’t see straight.
 If I walked into a store with my products, I would have to hang onto counters so as not to fall over.
 It was getting harder to pretend in front of customers that nothing was wrong.

 I shared with mom what I was learning and she patiently listened to me.
 But I could tell she didn’t believe it.
 She was settled that death was calling her and she died two years after her diagnosis.

-At the end of those five minutes, the spinning stopped.
-In fact, it has never restarted.
+At the end of those five minutes, the spinning stopped and it has never restarted.
 I was healed.
 I have not had vertigo back since and once when it tried to come on me, I stood my ground and said firmly to God and Satan, “I reject this vertigo and will not have it in my body.”
 It was gone again.

 Perhaps my testimony would have more weight if I could tell you I had been healed from some terrible cancer, heart disease, or ALS as mom had.
 But I think for most of us we are plagued with benign things like vertigo, migraine headaches, arthritis, etc. that aren’t killing us outright but are keeping us from all that God has planned for us to be and do.